ark948/reddit-clone-test02/README.md

 ### Features:
     .
 Create and join communities
     .
 Make posts
     .
-Like or dislike other user's posts
+Like or dislike other users' posts
     .
+Comment on users' posts (Comments can also be liked and disliked) .
 Other features comming...